mkbeh/rin-bitshares-arbitry-bot/src/README.md

 pair min daily volume = 5      #  Must be non float value

 [LIMITS]
-# Options values must be dicts.
+# Values of the options must be dicts.
 Values in dicts must have types int
 # or float.
 Values in dict 'volume limits' expressed in dollars.
 volume limits = {"1.3.0": 15, "1.3.113": 15, "1.3.1570": 15, "1.3.121": 15}
 min profit limits = {"1.3.0": 0.001, "1.3.113": 0.02, "1.3.1570": 2e-08, "1.3.121": 0.02}